This post may contain affiliate links. Thank you for your support.

-This plant-based pesto gnocchi soup is healthy and comforting and just perfect for dinner on a chilly winter day.
+This creamy pesto gnocchi soup is healthy, comforting, and just perfect for a light dinner on a summer evening.

 - Garlic